Welcome to the British Modern Military History Society

-COVID-19 has put the meetings in the hall on hold for the rest of 2020.
+COVID-19 has put the meetings in the hall on hold for the time being.
 We are looking to resume when guidelines permit and it is safe to do so.
-In the meantime twice monthly Zoom Talks are scheduled for the remainder of 2020 and into 2021.
+In the meantime twice monthly Zoom Talks are currently scheduled during 2021.

-We have a full schedule of monthly meetings scheduled throughout all of 2021 and into 2022 on El Alamein, the Battle of Britain, the Cold War, the Falklands and much more – something to appeal to everyone, we hope.
+Our schedule of monthly meetings and talks range from El Alamein, the Battle of Britain, Lawrence of Arabia and much more – something to appeal to everyone.
 Check out the full programme and talk details on the website or our Facebook pages.